Saraswati121/Pharmeasy-clone/README.md

 ## Pharmeasy clone
 <hr/>

-This is the Construct Week Group Project of PharmEasy clone using HTML CSS and JavaScript.
+This is the Construct Week Group Project of PharmEasy clone

 TOPIC STATEMENT